 Structure Dimensions & Material Properties

-Structure dimensions/details, material properties, and any other pertinent information is provided by the bridge owner in the form of construction plans or inspection reports.
+Structure dimensions/details, material properties, and any other pertinent information is provided by the bridge owner in the form of construction documents or inspection reports.
 If no plans are available, or if there is missing information, dimensions and material properties may be measured in the field or assumed based on engineering judgement.
 The following list provides the typical global dimensions and component details that are required before modeling is initiated:

 Number of spans/continuity